ngophuc/HyperplaneFitting/README.md

 # Installation
 To install the program see <a href="https://github.com/ngophuc/HyperplaneFitting/blob/master/Install.txt">INSTALL.txt</a> file.

-Two execution programs are generated after the complication:
+Three execution programs are generated after the complication:
 * <b>FittingLine</b> for 2D fitting
 * <b>FittingPlane</b> for 3D fitting
 * <b>FittingHyperplane</b> for 4D fitting.